nialloulton/AutoMMM/README.md

 ## Getting Started

-To start contributing to AutoMediaAI, follow these steps:
+To start contributing to AutoMMM.ai, follow these steps:

 1. Fork the repository on GitHub.
 2. Clone your fork to your local machine.